 I, You, We, They, He, She, It: had broken

 As you can see, each different conjugation changes “break” from its base form to tell us when and by whom the action takes place.
-Now we’ll discuss, in greater detail, all the things a verb conjugation can communicate.

 It’s a bit redundant in English because we almost always state a subject explicitly in our sentences, but still, our conjugated verbs often go with specific subjects.
 For example, “am” is a present tense conjugation of the verb “be,” and it is the form that goes with the subject “I.” Using “I” (or “we”) also indicates that the speaker is speaking in first person as opposed to second person (“you”) or third person (“he,” “she,” “it,” “they”).